2023 Solar Incentives Guide for Sierra Vista, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Sierra Vista solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Sierra Vista solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these could include tax credits, rebates and more.
-These solar incentives — which might be provided by the state of Arizona, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+As with federal incentives, these could include tax credits, rebates and more.
+Certain incentives are ongoing, while others are only available for a limited time.
+They might be provided by the Arizona government, or by your county or municipality.

 Next Steps for Installing Solar in Sierra Vista